phil-opp/blog_os/blog/content/second-edition/extra/disable-red-zone/index.md

 +++

-The [red zone] is an optimization of the [System V ABI] that allows functions to temporary use the 128 bytes below its stack frame without adjusting the stack pointer:
+The [red zone] is an optimization of the [System V ABI] that allows functions to temporarily use the 128 bytes below its stack frame without adjusting the stack pointer:

 [red zone]: http://eli.thegreenplace.net/2011/09/06/stack-frame-layout-on-x86-64#the-red-zone
 [System V ABI]: http://wiki.osdev.org/System_V_ABI